amplifiedhq/countries-atlas/README.md

 ## Usage 🚀

 > [!WARNING]
-> If you are using Vite.js as your build tool, follow the [Vite.js Setup](#vitejs-setup) section after the installation.
+> If you are using Vite.js as your build tool or Nuxt, follow the [Vite.js and Nuxt Setup](#vitejs-and-nuxt-setup) section.

 ### CountriesAtlas Class 🌎
 In order to use the country atlas class, you need to import the class from the library, and create an instance of the class.